 Human Resources Management (HRM) Committee

-Nominations Comittee
+Nominations Committee

 Standing Committee Chairs – As required, the Board will appoint Chairs of the standing committees to serve terms of up to three (3) years.
 The Standing Committees will have the following roles:

 The Finance and Audit Committee will be responsible for the financial oversight of the Corporation, including: audit management, financial reporting to membership & oversight, short-term budget oversight, long-term financial planning, and financial risk management.